Avinashsk2000/TSF-Computer-Vision-IOT-Detection-of-face-mask/README.md

 # TSF-Computer-Vision-IOT--Detection-of-face-mask

-Firstly install the modules given in the code with pip. then download the dataset whose link is given in the files.
+Firstly install the modules given in the code with pip. then download the dataset whose link is given in the file.

 Run the First part of code by giving dataset path and train the model,